The IDEA School is accessible to ALL families, regardless of income. It is a commitment we’ve kept since Day One! You qualify for Flex Tuition.

 ~~

-(You may not apply for both the ESA program and STO scholarships in the same school year.
-You must do one or the other.)
+Per state law, you may not accept funding from both the ESA program and STO scholarships in the same school year.
+You must choose one “track” or the other.

 ~~

-Tuition may be higher than the posted “Full Tuition” to cover the entire cost of providing your student with additional staff or other supports needed at school so they can be successful in a fully integrated classroom setting.
+Tuition may be higher than the “Full Posted Tuition” to cover the entire cost of providing your student with additional staff and/or other supports needed at school so they can be successful in a fully integrated classroom setting.
 You will work with our School Director to arrive at the appropriate supports needed, and any related adjustments to tuition as needed, to ensure the school can meet your student’s individual needs in a holistic way.
-Arizona’s ESA Program provides additional funding for students with special needs.
+Arizona’s ESA Program provides additional funding for students with special needs; funding levels vary by diagnosis.

 Arizona’s ESA program: If your student has special needs and requires extra support, you can enroll in the Empowerment Scholarship Account (ESA) program administered by the AZ Department of Education, which offers larger scholarships for students with special needs to pay for additional supports both in and outside of school.
-The Dept of Education administers ESA Scholarships of varying sizes depending on the specific diagnosis and special needs of each child.
+The Dept of Education administers ESA Scholarships of varying sizes depending on the specific needs of each student.

 As always, we are committed to working with every family to make it work.